What is a Gas Plant Operator?

 The states with the most job growth for Gas Plant Operator are Washington, Wyoming, and North Dakota.
 Watch out if you plan on working in Delaware, Wisconsin, or Kentucky.
 These states have the worst job growth for this type of profession.

-Gas Plant Operator Average Salary
+Salary for a Gas Plant Operator

 Gas Plant Operators who work in California, Massachusetts, or North Dakota, make the highest salaries.